-cases [a confession] may be devastating to a defendant," it nevertheless held that whether an errant admission is harmless is to be determined by a reviewing court on a case-by-case basis.
-Accordingly, all of the Justices in Fulminante agreed about the potentially decisive power of confession evidence in general and that the wrongful admission of the specific confession at issue in that case was not harmless given the special capacity of confession evidence to influence the jury.
-As Justice White explained:
+cases [a confession] may be devastating to a defendant," it nevertheless held that whether an errant admission is harmless is to be determined by a reviewing court on a case-by-case basis.24 Accordingly, all of the Justices in Fulminante agreed about the potentially decisive power of confession evidence in general and that the wrongful admission of the specific confession at issue in that case was not harmless given the special capacity of confession evidence to influence the jury.25 As Justice White explained:

 A confession is like no other evidence.
 Indeed, "the defendant's own confession is probably the most probative and damaging evidence that can be admitted against him. . . .
 [T]he admissions of a defendant come from the actor himself, the most knowledgeable and unimpeachable source of information about his past conduct.
-Certainly, confessions have profound impact on the jury, so much so that we may justifiably doubt its ability to put them out of mind even if told to do so."
+Certainly, confessions have profound impact on the jury, so much so that we may justifiably doubt its ability to put them out of mind even if told to do so."26 affecting the framework within which the trial proceeds, rather than simply an error in the trial process itself."
+Id. at 310.

 Other courts, in various contexts, have likewise recognized the dramatic power of confession evidence.
-Some lower federal courts and state courts have held that admission of an illegally obtained confession was not a harmless error.
-Other courts have decided that a legally obtained and admitted confession rendered other significant constitutional errors harmless.
-Several
+Some lower federal courts and state courts have held that admission of an illegally obtained confession was not a harmless error.27 Other courts have decided that a legally obtained and admitted confession rendered other significant constitutional errors harmless.28 Several